David Leonard Wood: Disappearances

-Between February and August 1987, nine girls aged between 13 and 24 went missing in the El Paso area.
+Between February and August 1987, nine girls and women aged between 13 and 24 went missing in the El Paso area.
 The first of them was 14-year-old Marjorie Knox, who disappeared on February 14.
 She lived in Chaparral, New Mexico, a suburb of El Paso, but on that day, she had gone to the city to attend a Valentine's Day party in Veterans Park with friends.
 Three weeks later, on March 7, 13-year-old Melissa Alaniz also went missing.
 Both girls' parents knew each other, as they worked at the Rockwell Company.
 Alaniz's parents told police that in the months prior to her disappearance, their daughter had been going through puberty and had become acquainted with a group of young men with criminal records.

 On June 7, El Paso police received a report concerning the disappearance of 15-year-old Desiree Wheatley.
 During their investigation, several witnesses claimed that they had last seen her five days prior in the company of a man with numerous tattoos on his arms at a convenience store.
 Wheatley attended H.E.
 Charles Junior High School, lived near Wood's home and was not known to consume alcohol or use drugs.

 Three days later, the police received another report about the disappearance of 20-year-old Karen Baker, who was last seen alive on June 5 on the grounds of the Hawaiian Royale Motel.
 The case proved tough, as witnesses gave conflicting accounts of her actions prior to her disappearance, with her own mother claiming that she had been kidnapped and taken to Mexico, prompting the FBI to investigate her claim.